totoro642/google-cloud-java/docs/endpoint.md

 Service Name doesn't have a default value.
 This is different for each cloud service.

 ## Configuring a Specific Endpoint
-There are two ways to configure the endpoint in Java Client Libraries: ServiceSettings or TransportChannelProvider.
+There are two ways to configure the endpoint in Java Client Libraries: ServiceSettings and TransportChannelProvider.

 ### Set through the generated {Service}Settings